DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 ...

-1.  # Is There Life Beyond Money?
+# Is There Life Beyond Money?

-    # Franco Berardi
+### Franco Berardi {.author}

-What is the price of Experience?
+> What is the price of Experience?
 Do men buy it for a song?

-Or wisdom for a dance in the street?
+> Or wisdom for a dance in the street?
 No, it is bought with the price

-Of all that a man hath, his house, his wife, his children
+> Of all that a man hath, his house, his wife, his children

-Wisdom is sold in the desolate market where none come to buy
+> Wisdom is sold in the desolate market where none come to buy
+>

-– William Blake
+> – William Blake

 I’m far from being an expert in the field of finance.
 So I should explain why I’m writing on the subject of money.
 The problem is that